Ashlook/ash-material-file-input/README.md

 selector : `ash-mat-file-input`
 implements : [MatFormFieldControl](https://material.angular.io/components/form-field/api#MatFormFieldControl)

-It supports form field features, error messages, hint, prefix, suffix and appearance.
+Supports form field features, error messages, hint, prefix, suffix and appearance.
 You can also change when error message are shown using a custom `ErrorStateMatcher`.

 ### Properties